spliffli/news-trading-analyzer/docs/index-en.md

 ## **6. Order types**

-Market orders execute immediately at the best available price, with market buy orders at the best ask and market sell orders at the best bid.
-Limit orders, on the other hand, fill when the market price reaches a specified level.
+- **Market orders** execute immediately at the best available price, with market buy orders at the best ask and market sell orders at the best bid.
+- **Limit orders**, on the other hand, fill when the market price reaches a specified level.

 The current price of a forex instrument is determined by the intersection of bids and asks in the order book, with the best bid and best ask establishing the current market price.
 This price represents the highest someone is willing to pay (best bid) and the lowest someone is willing to sell (best ask) at any given moment.

 ## **7. How the price is measured**